 Today’s post is brought to you by the letter B.

 Buckets of blueberries.
 The berry picking season here in North Carolina is super short so I’ve made it my goal to pick and eat my weight in local blueberries.
 They’re a little less sweet this year due to a sunshine deficit and that’s exactly how I like them!
 It’s essentially nature’s version of Sour Patch kids.
 I’ll freeze some to bake with eventually but for now, they’re entering my face by the fistful!

-How the eff does it grow so fast and how can I make it stop!?
+How on Earth does it grow so fast and how can I make it stop?!

 Her new favorite word is “cat” which she squeals at Paul’s ginger kitty all day long.